 As a support person, avoid comments about your own weight gain/loss eg; "I've gotten so fat" "Finally lost those 5 pounds".

-Make a list of life goals that your eating disorder is preventing u from reaching.
+Make a list of life goals that your eating disorder is preventing you from reaching.
 Use it as motivation for recovery.

 Feelings of shame are not helpful.
 Write out reminders that you deserve & are worthy of recovery.

-Share all info about your illness w your drs & treatment team so they can better help you towards a successful recovery.
+Share all info about your illness with your drs & treatment team so they can better help you towards a successful recovery.

-Don't go it alone, recovery from eating disorders is best w a good support team eg; doctors, family, friends and therapy.
+Don't go it alone, recovery from eating disorders is best with a good support team eg; doctors, family, friends and therapy.